Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

-\begin{definition} We denote by $\underline{\Mm}_{\PGL_n}(X/S)$ the moduli stack of families of $\PGL_n$-Higgs bundles, which admit a presentation as a stable vector bundle over each geometric point.
-The notation $\underline{\Mm}_{\PGL_n}^d$ refers to the moduli stack of stable $\PGL_n$-Higgs bundles which admit a presentation by a vector bundle of degree congruent to $d$ modulo $n$ over each geometric point.
-The rigidifications of these stacks at the group $\mu_n$ of central automorphisms will be denoted by $\Mm_{\PGL_n}(X/S)$, respectively $\Mm^d_{\PGL_n}(X/S)$. \end{definition}
+\begin{definition} We denote by $\Mm_{\PGL_n}(X/S)$ the moduli stack of families of $\PGL_n$-Higgs bundles, which admit a presentation as a stable Higgs bundle over each geometric point.
+The notation $\Mm_{\PGL_n}^d(X/S)$ refers to the moduli stack of stable $\PGL_n$-Higgs bundles, which admit a presentation by a vector bundle of degree congruent to $d$ modulo $n$ over each geometric point. \end{definition}

 We will sometimes denote $\Mm_{\SL_n}^L(X/S)$ and $\Mm_{\PGL_n}^d(X/S)$ simply by $\Mm_{\SL_n}^L$ and $\Mm_{\PGL_n}^d$. \begin{rmk} \begin{enumerate}[(a)] \item The connected components of the moduli stack of stable $\PGL_n$-bundles are parametrised by congruence classes of integers modulo $n$.
 That is, we have $\Mm_{\PGL_n} = \bigsqcup_{\bar{d} \in \Zb/n\Zb} \Mm_{\PGL_n}^{d}$. \item The stack $\Mm_{\PGL_n}^d$ is equivalent to the quotient stack $[\Mm_{\SL_n}^L(X)/\Gamma]$.
 In particular, we see that the resulting quotient stack only depends on the degree $d$ (modulo $n$) of the line bundle $L$. \end{enumerate} \end{rmk}